fastrgv/CoTerminalApps/README.md

 # CoTerminalApps
-Retro Games that run in a color-capable terminal, and on any platform.
+Retro Games that run in a color-capable terminal on any platform.

-Grab the file coterm3jul16.tar.gz under "release" for all source and data.
+Grab the file coterm*.tar.gz under "release...latest" for all source and data.

-# CoTerminalApps v 1.0.1
+# CoTerminalApps v 1.0.2

 ## What's new:

+**ver 1.0.2 -- 4jul16**

+* Added a2z, seven puzzle games.

 **ver 1.0.1 -- 3jul16**

 * Added block slider game named "bslid".

-**ver 1.0.0 -- 28jun16**

-* original release.

 ===============================================================
 ## Introduction
 CoTerminalApps contains color-terminal puzzle games that can run on any OS capable of installing the GNAT GPL Ada compiler.

-There are currently two apps:
+There are four apps:

 * CoTerminalRush (crush.adb)
 * BlockSlider (bslid.adb)
+* seven (seven.adb)
+* a2z (a2z.adb)

 ...described below.